-- The access easement shall be cleared, grubbed and graded so that it can be utilized by rubber-tired construction vehicles. - The minimum drive width shall be 15 feet.
-2. - 3.
+- a.
+In a non-residential subdivision or project, an easement at least 20 feet in width shall be required so as to provide access to all detention facilities from a public street - b.
+In a residential subdivision, a private drainage easement at least 20 feet in width shall be required to provide access to all linear stormwater BMPs from a public street.
+The private drainage easements are to be shown on the subdivision's recorded plat and clearly labeled as a private drainage easement to be maintained by the HOA. c.
+Access Easement - 1.
+The access easement shall be cleared, grubbed and graded so that it can be utilized by rubber-tired construction vehicles. - 2.
+The minimum drive width shall be 15 feet. - 3.
 The drive shall be grassed or paved. - 4.
-The maximum slope shall be 20% (5H:1V). - Access easements may be combined with drainage easements containing an open 5. channel; however, the combined easement shall be a minimum of 30 feet in width and shall be wide enough for the drainage channel and the drive. - d.
+The maximum slope shall be 20% (5H:1V). - 5.
+Access easements may be combined with drainage easements containing an open channel; however, the combined easement shall be a minimum of 30 feet in width and shall be wide enough for the drainage channel and the drive. - d.
 Every normally-dry detention basin, lake, or parking lot detention facility shall be completely enclosed within a drainage easement.
 The drainage easement shall extend at least 10 feet beyond the 100-year flooding limits of the detention facility.

-8.2.6 Detention Facility Maintenance
+8.2.6 Stormwater Management Facility Maintenance

-- The detention storage capacity or function of any detention basin, pond or other impoundment, whether natural or man-made, shall not be removed or diminished without the express approval of the City. - In a residential subdivision, it shall be the responsibility of the mandatory property owners' association to maintain the operational characteristics of any facility constructed on their property for storm water detention pursuant to City requirements, to keep the access drive free of obstructions, and to maintain the facility free of obstruction, silt or debris. - In a non-residential subdivision or project served by a detention facility that provides detention for more than one property or by an off-site facility, the property owners shall enter into a maintenance agreement with the City for maintenance of the operational characteristics of the facility pursuant to City requirements, to keep the access drive free of obstructions, and to maintain the facility free of obstruction, silt or debris. - In a non-residential project with an on-site detention facility which serves only that project, the property owner shall be responsible to maintain the operational characteristics of the facility pursuant to City requirements, to keep the access drive free of obstructions, and to maintain the facility free of obstruction, silt or debris. - Prior to the issuance of a Development Permit, the owner shall submit a detailed schedule of long-term maintenance and inspection activities.
-This schedule of activities shall be incorporated into a maintenance agreement to be entered into between the City and the owner.
-The schedule shall describe all maintenance and inspection activities and the parties responsible.
-The maintenance agreement shall be in a form acceptable to the City Manager and shall be recorded in the deed records of the Clerk of Superior Court of Gwinnett County prior to final plat approval or issuance of a certificate of occupancy as appropriate.
+- a.
+The detention storage capacity or function of any detention basin, pond or other impoundment, whether natural or man-made, shall not be removed or diminished without the express approval of the City. - b.
+In a residential subdivision, it shall be the responsibility of the mandatory property owners' association to maintain the operational characteristics of any facility constructed on their property for storm water detention pursuant to City requirements, to keep the access drive free of obstructions, and to maintain the facility free of obstruction, silt or debris. - c.
+In a non-residential subdivision or project served by a detention facility that provides detention for more than one property or by an off-site facility, the property owners shall enter into a maintenance agreement with the City for maintenance of the operational characteristics of the facility pursuant to City requirements, to keep the access drive free of obstructions, and to maintain the facility free of obstruction, silt or debris. - d.
+In a non-residential project with an on-site stormwater management facility which serves only that project, the property owner shall be responsible to maintain the operational characteristics of the facility pursuant to City requirements, to keep the access drive free of obstructions, and to maintain the facility free of obstruction, silt or debris.